TALES FROM

 Shoes and boots had been taken off.
 With this accomplished, Jay pointed at drunk driver #1 and told him to go inside.
 The man quietly complied, and started to enter the cell.
 Then it all broke loose as the attack on the two deputies started without warning:

 Almost simultaneously, Drunk #2 started punching Sam.
-Drunk #3, who was behind Jay, was over six feet tall, and weighed just over two hundred pounds.
+Drunk #3, who was behind Jay, was about six feet tall, and weighed just over two hundred pounds.
 Jay felt a strong hairy forearm wrap around his throat.
 The prisoner squeezed the tissues and airway of Jay's neck together.
 The result was immediate.
 He could not breathe as his airway collapsed from the pressure.
 The man who was holding him in a killer choke hold was much stronger than Jay.

 He was distantly aware of the other violent fight beside him between his fellow deputy and Drunk #2, and that the gate to the drunk tank was wide open.
 The prisoners in this holding cell could easily come at him through this open door.